 - One way to divide a retirement plan is to calculate how much is separate and how much is community.
 This is called the “time rule” because the calculations are based on the time the couple was married, and the time the couple separated.
-Most judges typically order retirement plans to be divided base on the time rule.
+Most judges typically order retirement plans to be divided based on the time rule.

 - Another way to divide a retirement plan when a couple is being more creative than using the time rule calculation is to determine a lump-sum payment or a percentage of the plan that the couple thinks is fair.
 Sometimes this is done when one spouse is a teacher, and social security wasn’t withheld from their paychecks.
 Maybe they had a mandatory teacher’s pension, e.g., CalSTRS, instead of social security deductions.
-Some couples may think a 30/70 or 60/40 split is fairer than a 50/50 split, especially if the teacher spouse cannot claim social security benefits and the other spouse can.
+Some couples may think a 30/70 or 60/40 split is more fair than a 50/50 split, especially if the teacher spouse cannot claim social security benefits and the other spouse can.
 Of course, these considerations require information from professionals who know about retirement plans or who can look into the plans to help inform the couple so there can be hearty discussions before decisions are made.

 Whether the time rule, or an agreed-upon lump sum amount, or a percentage is being used, the plan will need instructions to know how to divide the plan.
 The instructions come in the form of a QDRO.
 So the couple will need to hire a professional to draft their QDRO for them.
 These professionals may be attorneys or accountants who have access to tools that help draft QDROs.
 Some QDRO professionals will charge significantly less but will say right up front that they require many weeks to draft the QDRO and do not contact them!
 They will contact you when the QDRO is ready.
 In some cases, the retirement plans themselves might help a couple create a QDRO free of charge.

 HOW LONG DO QDRO'S TAKE TO PROCESS?